Wellbeing comes from physical, mental and emotional health. For children and young people, there are many things that build positive wellbeing.

 Build your child's wellbeing

-There's many things you can do at home to help build and sustain your child’s wellbeing.
+There are many things you can do at home to help build and sustain your child’s wellbeing.

 Praise, encouragement and positive attention